WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/block-code.md

 }
 ```

-Since these files are not the ones currently enqueued in `gutenpride.php`, be sure to edit the `$editor_css` and `style_css` variables in that file with the correct paths to your new css files in the main folder.
+Since these files are not the ones currently enqueued in `gutenpride.php`, be sure to edit the `$editor_css` and `$style_css` variables in that file with the correct paths to your new css files in the main folder.
 The variables should look like this:

 ```php
 $editor_css = 'editor.css';